Kirby Historic District

-Kirby Historic District is an American national historic district located at Muncie, Delaware County, Indiana.
+Kirby Historic District is an American national historic district located at Muncie, Indiana.
 It encompasses 25 contributing buildings in a predominantly residential section of Muncie.
 The district developed between about 1839 and 1930, and includes notable examples of Greek Revival and Colonial Revival style architecture.
 Notable buildings include the Thomas Kirby House (1839), William F. Spencer House (1909), John Fitzgibbons House (1918), Theopharia A. Hough House (1909), Pearl Hopkins House (1893), and Edward R. Templar House (1905).
+This are said to be oldest homes in the district.

 It was added to the National Register of Historic Places in 1999.